Expectations of Student Organizations

 - Recruit new members and conduct fundraising activities on campus.

-- Apply for funding, either annual or various grant programs, based on assigned SAC funding category.
+- Apply for funding, either annual or various grant programs, based on the assigned SAC funding category.

-- Maintain a student organization financial account with the Student Leadership and Involvement.
+- Maintain a student organization financial account with the Leadership Engagement & Experiential Development.

-- Use of JHU Student Activities credit card for student group transactions and billed to student group account (based on availability of student group funds).
+- Use of JHU Student Activities credit card for student group transactions and billed to a student group account (based on the availability of student group funds).